capaj/socket.io-rpc/readme.md

     onEnd           //called when one call is returned

 #TODO
-1. generate commonJS compatible definitions for channels, so that you are able to require channel with simple require from node or in browser with systemJS.
-This feature is gona rock!
-2. use Winston logging instead of vanilla console
+1. use Winston logging instead of vanilla console on serverside